EliasL/RN2483-on-nRF52/RN2483-Library/README.md

 Edit the the Makefile in armgcc.
 You need to change the relative path of xDK_TOP so that it matches where you have your SDK.

+Edit nRF52_board_config.h to fit the connections on your hardware.

+Run the Makefile in armgcc.

-## Comments on creating the library
+## Comments on development

 First of all, the usefulness of the NordicSnippets by Anders Nore cannot be exaggerated.